berrybyte-net/broom/README.md

 # broom

-A Go program for scanning JAR files to uncover the 29-09-2022 Minecraft malware infections.
+A Go program for scanning JAR files to uncover [the 29-09-2022 Minecraft malware](https://forums.papermc.io/threads/malware-announcement.529/) infections.

+## Disclaimer

+This software is by no means a sophisticated antimalware, it only catches one or possibly more variants of the 'Updater' malware; run [OpticFusion1's antimalware](https://github.com/OpticFusion1/MCAntiMalware) for a thorough check.

 ## Usage